josemotta/IoT.Starter.Pi.Lumi/README.md

 This code was tweaked into a simple solution that transforms the RPI into a universal IR blaster.
 You can then use `http` commands to control a big legacy of IR controlled home gadgets, like air conditioner, heater, RGB light, tv, home teather, etc. Over #2,500 remotes are available at Lirc database, probably yours are there!

-Next steps can develop the `home-ui` project to use the RemoteApi!
+Next step maybe developing a new `home-ui` that use the RemoteApi!

 ## IOT STARTER KITS